-The stock market P/E still looks high by historical standards, but the rise in earnings will help the market grow into that valuation.
+The stock market P/E remains high by historical standards and has been supported by strong corporate earnings.
+Low interest rates and underlying economic strength are likely to continue to bolster profits.
 We believe that equities still look attractive relative to other asset classes such as fixed income, and that US stocks remain attractive compared to other markets.
-As a result, we expect US stocks to continue to rise modestly.
+As a result, we expect US stocks to continue their rise.

 Geo-political risks persist and horrifying acts of global and domestic terrorism remain in the news.
 The markets have continued to shrug these off, focusing instead on improving global growth.